Choosing When to Apply

 What are some good reasons to delay applying until the next cycle?

-All applicants are encouraged to only apply once to medical or other health professions school.
+All applicants are encouraged to only apply once to medical or other health professions schools.
 That means that you must think carefully about the timing that will enable you to put your best foot forward.
 Here are some very good reasons to delay applying to make sure you are applying from a position of strength:

 - Your MCAT scores are not yet competitive.
 We strongly encourage you to consult the Medical School Admissions Requirements (MSAR) to reference the 10th to 90th percentage MCAT range for your schools of interest.
 If your overall MCAT score falls below the 10th percentage MCAT range for a majority of your schools of interest, we strongly encourage you to retake the MCAT and, for most of you, this means delaying your application for one year.